 LEAF’s 37th Festival Approaches, October 17th - 20th

-Black Mountain, NC – LEAF’s 36th Festival is delighted to present a Voices of Tradition themed lineup and a one-time installation of the Megaphone Project, an Australian based interactive playground of sound.
-The twice-annual four-day cultural music and arts festival takes place May 9th-12th, 2013, immersed in the Blue Ridge Mountains and centered around Lake Eden, at Camp Rockmont, in Black Mountain, NC.
+Black Mountain, NC – LEAF’s 37th Festival is delighted to continue to create the top family and friend tradition of the NC mountains.
+Western North Carolina voted LEAF the 2013 # 1 Music Festival, Festival for Kids and Festival for Camping in Mountain Xpress’ Annual “Best of WNC” Poll.
+The twice-annual four-day cultural music and arts festival takes place October 17th- 20th, 2013, immersed in the Blue Ridge Mountains and centered around Lake Eden, at Camp Rockmont, in Black Mountain, NC.

-LEAF, a family and friend tradition, provides a diverse weekend festival experience that also includes a juried art show; over 50 free healing arts workshops; a dance hall with plenty of contra, salsa, swing, and professional instruction; outdoor adventures with camping and lake activities; the LEAFlet Kids Village, with two stages and an extraordinary amount of activities; a Southern Fried Poetry Slam with $1000+ in prize money; food vendors to explore culinary customs and styles known as Cultural Gastronomy; plenty of handmade craft vendors, and much more.
-LEAF will also offer a new general store provided by French Broad Food Co-op, for essential items that are easy to forget.
+LEAF provides a diverse weekend festival experience that includes a juried art show; more than 50 free healing arts workshops; a dance hall with plenty of contra, salsa, swing, and professional instruction; outdoor adventures with camping and lake activities; the LEAFlet Kids Village, with two stages and an extraordinary amount of activities; a Southern Fried Poetry Slam with $1000+ in prize money; food vendors to explore culinary customs and styles; plenty of handmade craft vendors, and much more.
+LEAF will also offer a general store provided by French Broad Food Co-op, for essential items that are easy to forget.
+Next door is Jam Tavern that features some festival performers in intimate settings and local brews.
 Detailed store items and the official location will be available closer to the festival.

-Photos available on theLEAF.org Press page below and by request.
+Photos available on theLEAF.org PRESS page and by request.

 # # #